Photo by Enrique Agcaoili

 “We have many cases when they have problems in their family, especially when their problems are significantly affecting their studies, then they wouldn’t pursue their education anymore,” he said.

-Moreover, he also mentioned that program shifting and school transfer were other facets saying: “Others would shift into another program or will shift or transfer to another school.
+Moreover, he also mentioned that program shifting and school transfer were other facets in which he said: “Others would shift into another program or will shift or transfer to another school.
 So, kapag ganoon, bababa ang survival.”

-When asked about the solutions in order to increase the survival rate of the department, “We try to give academic counseling sa student.
-‘Yun ang pinakamadali at pinakamalapit na solution na ginagawa namin.
+When asked about the solutions in order to increase the survival rate of the department, he said: “We try to give academic counseling sa student.
+Iyon ang pinakamadali at pinakamalapit na solution na ginagawa namin.
 As much as possible, chairpersons have records of the track of students.
-‘Yung mino-monitor kung ilan na ba ang nagiging bagsak, pagkatapos ay may remedy na ginagawa na midterm pa lang ay inaalam na kung ano nangyayari sa performance ng students,” he said.
+Iyong mino-monitor kung ilan na ba ang nagiging bagsak, pagkatapos ay may remedy na ginagawa na midterm pa lang ay inaalam na kung ano ang nangyayari sa performance ng students,” he said.